We have something important to say about Powerswitch.

 Here's the issue:

-- The issue is how they go about raising money.
+- The issue is how they go about raising money for the percentage of funds that do not come from the EA levy.
 For the past couple of years, Powerswitch has charged retailers $50 when users follow links from their site and join.

 - While $50 does not sound like much, it means the cheapest deals will need to increase to cover the fee – while the expensive guys get to charge more and avoid the fees.
 Essentially, a government-funded comparison site – whose stated goal is to increase competition and transparency – is undermining the ability of retailers to offer better prices by hammering them with a levy.
 Sound like a smart approach?